FREQUENTLY ASKED QUESTIONS ABOUT VISITING IRELAND IN AUGUST

-During this summer month, you can visit all of Ireland’s top attractions and participate in plenty of activities.
+During this summer month, you can visit all of Ireland’s top attractions and try plenty of activities.
 From sailing to fishing, and even surfing, hiking, and attending festivals, August will keep you busy.

 Here are the 10 best things to do in Ireland in August: